Samuelchazy/Samuelchazy/README.md

 - 👋 Hi, I’m @Samuelchazy
-I’m interested in Data Science & Artificial Intelligence I’m looking to collaborate on Data Science & Artificial Intelligence You can reach me at samuel.chazy@gmail.com
+I’m interested in Data Science & Artificial Intelligence.
+I’m looking to collaborate and prpose my services in Data Science & Artificial Intelligence.
+You can reach me at samuel.chazy@gmail.com

 <!---